JiahaoChow/midas_pl/docs/source/extend.rst

    DistributionRegistry.register(name, loss_fn, sampling_fn, activate_fn)

-Step 3: Registering New Modality
+Step 3: Register New Modality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you can add the name of new modality in the ``scmidas/model_config.toml`` as: